jingyi-xie/DukePerson-iOS/README.md

 Extra Features:
 * piano sound when clicks a button

-* In the feedback of my last homework, Yuchen said that my advanced search options don't work.
-It should've worked so there may be some misunderstanding.
+## HW6
+Note:
+* If the virtual keyboard doesn't show up, press `cmd + k`
+* It's possible that core data messes up with the database in the same simulator because of other projects.
+If this happens, I personally used [simMagnifier](http://www.microedition.biz/simMagnifier/) to locate the source of core data and delete all the files.

+Extra Features:
+* Filtered search now works!
 Take the "hobbies" for example, you can only search the hobbies in this option, like "swimming" or "reading".